Create MSIX files

 MSIX Packaging Tool

-Now the installer of Notepad++ starts.
-Run it normally and set the configurations according to your needs.
+Now, the installer of Notepad++ starts.
+It should be run normally and the configurations have to be set according to the needs.

 In the MSIX Packaging Tool click on Next and Yes, continue when the installation of Notepad++ is finished.